 Before this new wave of whole-bunch obsession, Stonier Wines were focused on vineyard typicity and site expression with its monopole program that began in 1999.
 The unique terroir of the Windmill vineyard led the winemakers to include eighty per-cent whole-bunches to the 2003 Stonier Windmill Pinot Noir.
 So attractive was this wine in barrel, they decided to add a portion to the 2003 Stonier Reserve blend as well.

 At the annual Stonier International Pinot Noir Tasting held in Sydney in 2005, a gathering of two-hundred Pinotphiles saw one wine soar above the pack of Burgundies and New World Pinots.
-As the evening tasting concluded, James Halliday AM and Len Evans AO OBE celebrated the wine they described as: “Beautifully perfumed…" and "it doesn't have the fingerprints of the winemaker all over it... a wine made in the vineyard.”
+As the evening tasting concluded, James Halliday AM and Len Evans AO OBE celebrated a wine they described as: “Beautifully perfumed…that doesn't have the fingerprints of the winemaker all over it... a wine made in the vineyard.”
 The packed Wentworth Ballroom lit up when the hero wine was unveiled as the 2003 Stonier Reserve Pinot Noir.
 With twenty-five percent whole-bunches and a forty-five-dollar price tag, this wine outshone two Grand Cru Burgundies and soon achieved cult status in the Australian wine trade as 600 dozen were snapped-up in eleven days.

 During vintage, nature puts a natural squeeze on pinot noir grapes when bunches are loaded into small, open fermentation tanks and allowed to go through wild yeast carbonic maceration.
 The whole-bunches then spend an extended time on skins as the gentle art of pigeage (French for ‘punching down’ or naked grape stomping) replaces a modern plunger to build colour and tannin.
 Whether they finish as ten-percent, one-hundred percent, or something in-between, tasting a 100% whole-bunch wine from barrel is not for the faint-hearted.
 In youth, these wines can look tight with an acid thread from which the tannin, oak, herbs and little berry flavours hang.
 In time, all elements will fuse into a highly structured wine characterized by far greater cellaring potential.